grunwaldlab/metacoder/README.md

 ### Dependencies

 The function that runs *in silico* PCR requires `primersearch` from the EMBOSS tool kit to be installed.
 This is not an R package, so it is not automatically installed.
 Type `?primersearch` after installing and loading MetcodeR for installation instructions.

+### Citation

+To be submitted:

+ZSL Foster, TJ Sharpton and NJ Grünwald.
+2016. _MetacodeR_: An R package for manipulation and heat tree visualization of community taxonomic data from metabarcoding.
+BioRxiv, to be submitted.